shantamsultania/object_detection_using_yolo_in_video_and_webcam/README.md

 #note:-

-# to download yolov3.weights go the drive link below
+# To download yolov3.weights go the drive link below

 also if you want to use just webcam replce test.mp4 with 0 an remove